wandiamugo/wandiamugo/README.md

 ## Hi there 👋

-I'm Wandia Mugo, a Project Manager at Bitcoin Dada bridging technology and accessibility in the Bitcoin ecosystem.
+I'm Wandia Mugo, a Project Manager at Dada Devs & Bitcoin Dada bridging technology,inclusion and accessibility in the Bitcoin ecosystem.

 🔭 I'm currently working on